 At university I studied psychology, philosophy, poetry, feminism, theology and politics; consequently I’m a fabulous dinner party guest.
 I also learnt not to ever let anyone cut your hair in exchange for a Def Leppard CD.

 But no amount of book learning could prepare me for the sudden death of my beloved mother, one random Tuesday in 2002.
 A year later came the equally unceremonious end of my marriage.

 Grief-struck and sad, I raged against the universe for all the ways I had been wronged.
 During the day, I was leading big complex projects; at night I resorted to my lifelong default of food and wine to numb out my too-hard-to-feel feelings.
 I spent a lot of time in my little London flat, thinking.

 I decided I did not want this to be my story.

 Instead, I decided to say yes.
 Often.

 And I found myself playing cards until 3am with several German backpackers in an underground Estonian bar, exploring the Grand Bazaar in Istanbul and running with bulls in Pamplona.
 I was woken by the call to prayer in a Marrakech riad, kayaked the Cares Gorge and climbed the Picos Mountains in Northern Spain.
-I watched the sun set in Santorini, crossed the Charles Bridge in Prague and backpacked around Italy for weeks.
-I compared the breakfast pastries of New York, Bruges, Amsterdam, Copenhagen and Paris and had my luggage lost every single time I flew Iberia airlines.
+I watched the sun set in Santorini, attended the dawn service at ANZAC cove, and survived a snowstorm in the Swiss Alps with cider, strudel and uno.
+I crossed the Charles Bridge in Prague and backpacked around Italy for weeks; compared the breakfast pastries of New York, Bruges, Amsterdam, Copenhagen and Paris and had my luggage lost every single time I flew Iberia airlines.

 My pendulum swung from ‘Woman Curled Up in a Ball’, to ‘Most Likely to Skinny Dip’ for half a dozen years of exhausting, brilliant fun.